sib-swiss/sparql-llm/tutorial/slides/public/slides.md

 ---

+## Define an agent workflow

-## Define the node to call the LLM
+Define the node to call the LLM

 ```python
 def call_model(state: AgentState):